eMVee-NL/eMVee-NL.github.io/_posts/2023-04-10-Vulnhub-Writeup-Alfa.md

 ---
 title: Write-up Alfa on Vulnhub
 author: eMVee
-date: 2023-04-11 20:00:00 +0800
+date: 2023-04-10 20:00:00 +0800
 categories: [Vulnhub, CTF]
 tags: [Vulnhub, OSCP]
 render_with_liquid: false
 ---

-While preparing for the #OSCP exam, you have to gain more experience in hacking and building your methodology to pass the exam.
-There is a well known list created by TJnull with all kind of vulnerable machines.
-The machine can be downloaded from [Vulnhub](https://www.vulnhub.com/entry/alfa-1,655/), if it was not removed.
-Lucky for us there is a wayback machine link available to download the file from [here](https://web.archive.org/web/20230223015504/https://download.vulnhub.com/alfa/Alfa.ova)
+Another vulnerable machine from the famous TJnull list should be hacked while preparing for the OSCP exam.
+The machine Could be downloaded from [Vulnhub](https://www.vulnhub.com/entry/alfa-1,655/), if it was not removed.
+Lucky for us there is a wayback machine link available to download the file from [here](https://web.archive.org/web/20230223015504/https://download.vulnhub.com/alfa/Alfa.ova).
 After downloading the virtual machine, you have to configure the machine so it is on the same network as your Kali machine.

 ## Getting started
-As soon as everything has been configured in the virtual environment, it is time to start.
+After configuring the virtual machins it is time to start.
 First we have to create a working directory and check my IP address.
 ```bash
 ┌──(emvee㉿kali)-[~]